Monash-FIT3170/2025W2-Commitment/docs/MAINTENANCE.md

 ## Ending Notes

-This project has been the culmination of the work of 15 people over the course of a year.
-For those who plan to continue to maintain this repository please treat it with as much care as those who have developed before you.
+This project represents the collaborative effort of 15 dedicated contributors over a full academic year.
+For those who choose to continue its development, we encourage maintaining the same level of care, attention to detail, and collaborative spirit that defined its creation.
+While active maintenance will cease, the repository will remain as a record of best practices, teamwork, and innovation.